thedark1337/eslint-config-thedark1337/README.md

 }
 ```

-There are also configs for coding in browser, in ES6, and on the website [plug.dj](https://plug.dj).
+There are also configs for coding in browser, in ES6, and on the website [plug.dj](https://plug.dj) ([RIP](https://plugcubed.net/goodbye) Feb.
+2012 -  Sept.
+2015).
 To use them change extends to one of these:

 * thedark1337/browser
 * thedark1337/esnext
 * thedark1337/plugdj

+Thank you to Sindresorhus for their [XO](https://github.com/sindresorhus/eslint-config-xo) Config.

 ## License